madilabcode/PATH/README.md

 PATH is a deep learning framework that predicts pathway activation directly from H&E-stained histology images in spatial transcriptomics data.
 The model leverages vision transformers (CTransPath) to extract meaningful embeddings from tissue images and predicts KEGG pathway activities for each spatial spot.

+## Key Innovations

+**LoRA Fine-tuning**: PATH employs Low-Rank Adaptation (LoRA) to efficiently adapt the pre-trained CTransPath vision transformer backbone.
+By introducing low-rank matrices that approximate weight updates, LoRA enables effective fine-tuning with only a fraction of the parameters typically required for full fine-tuning, making the model both memory-efficient and computationally tractable for large-scale spatial transcriptomics datasets.

+**Adversarial Domain Adaptation**: To ensure robust pathway predictions across diverse datasets, samples, and slides, PATH incorporates a hierarchical adversarial training strategy.
+A confounder discriminator learns to predict dataset, sample, and slide identities from embeddings, while the main model is adversarially trained to produce embeddings that are invariant to these technical confounders.
+This approach improves generalization and reduces batch effects, enabling reliable pathway inference across heterogeneous data sources.

 ![LoRA Architecture](./figs/LORA.png)

 ## Features